 If you fast-forward to 2008, you can see that Blockbuster still didn’t see Netflix as a threat.
 In an interview with The Motley Fool, Blockbuster CEO Jim Keyes was asked about the levels of competition from Netflix and RedBox, and he dismissed them both.
 “Neither RedBox nor Netflix are even on the radar screen in terms of competition,” he said.
 “It’s more Wal-Mart and Apple.”

-On September 23, 2010, Blockbuster filed for bankruptcy protection in an effort to create “a plan to recapitalize its balance sheet and put the company in a stronger financial position as it continues to pursue its strategic plan and transform its business model…The recapitalization plan would substantially reduce the Company’s indebtedness — from nearly $1 billion currently to an estimated $100 million or less when implemented.”
+On September 23, 2010, Blockbuster filed for bankruptcy protection [site no longer live] in an effort to create “a plan to recapitalize its balance sheet and put the company in a stronger financial position as it continues to pursue its strategic plan and transform its business model…The recapitalization plan would substantially reduce the Company’s indebtedness — from nearly $1 billion currently to an estimated $100 million or less when implemented.”
 In other words, they were screwed.
 Domestic and international franchises were not included in the Chapter 11 proceedings (they were legally separate entities), and at the time of the filing, there were 3,000 company-owned stores that would remain open for the time being.
 The CEO said, “After a careful and thorough analysis, we determined that the process announced today provides the optimal path for recapitalizing our balance sheet and positioning Blockbuster for the future as we continue to transform our business model to meet the evolving preferences of our customers.”

 By April 2011, Dish Network had acquired all of the assets associated with Blockbuster.
 Despite owning approximately 9,000 brick and mortar stores in 2004, only 900 U.S. stores remained in August 2012.
 Dish made an attempt to use the remaining Blockbuster stores to sell Dish products, including a mobile device that could stream movies and TV shows, but plans never materialized.
 They also tried to revamp monthly plans that would allow users to rent DVDs by mail, stream content to their devices, and watch movies on their televisions via Dish, but that plan never hit its profit goals.
 Charlie Ergen, the owner of Dish Network Corp., didn’t seem too enthusiastic about the potential for Blockbuster to become great again.
 “Worst case, we’ll take our money after having wasted some time, not much money, and life goes on,” Ergen said.